Skip to main content

 (iv) Another responsible institutional official who has suitable means to verify the work was performed during the certification period.
 Proper documentation must accompany the time and effort certification report to justify the appropriateness of the alternate certifier.

-(9) All sponsored program activities must be reported on the time and effort certification report--even if those activities are not identified on the report prepared by grants accounting.
+(10) All sponsored program activities must be reported on the time and effort certification report.
 This includes all cost sharing commitment and situations where the notice of award has not been issued, an index number has not been established, or payroll distributions have not been updated in time to be reflected on the time and effort certification report.

-(10) An individual's payroll distribution must be promptly updated to agree with the certified time and effort certification report when changes are made.
+(11) An individual's payroll distribution must be directly correspond to the time and effort certification report before certification.

 (E) Responsibility